 Source 2 Connected: This indicator is lit when the transfer switch is in the emergency position and Source 2 is supplying power to the load.

-Not in Auto: This indicator lights when the transfer switch is not in the Automatic mode of operation and when any of the following signals are active:
+Not in Auto: For all configurations, the Not in Auto indicator lights when the transfer switch is not in Auto.

+The transfer switch is not in auto when any of the following signals are active: